-To keep their eczema under control, people should use fragrance-free detergents and soaps, avoid harsh cleaning products, and try to create a dust-free, dander-free environment.
+To keep their it under control, people should use fragrance-free detergents and soaps, avoid harsh cleaning products, and try to create a dust-free, dander-free environment.
 Taking anti-histamines and applying topical hydrocortisone creams can help subdue the symptoms of eczema.
 Because the skin becomes very dry, a humidifier and body lotion can be used to keep the skin moist.
 Cold compresses may relieve itching.

 Contact Us today to schedule an appointment at any of our locations.